-Chateau Margot is open to the oceanic swells generated by the northeastern trade winds, which propagate along the coast refracting around the large expanse of Avicennia germinans along the coastline.
-The area was restored by the Guyana Mangrove Restoration Project with the planting of 13 000 seedlings in 2011.
-Over time, Avicennia germinans has established itself as the dominant species with the secondary establishment of Laguncularia racemosa, Rhizophora mangle and salt marshes.
+Chateau Margot is open to the oceanic swells generated by the northeast trade winds, which propagate along the coast refracting around the large expanse of Avincennia germinans along the coastline.
+The area was restored by the Guyana Mangrove Restoration Project with the planting of 13,000 seedlings in 2011.
+Over time, the Avicennia germinans has established itself as the dominant species with the secondary establishment of Lunguncularia racemosa, Rhizophora mangle and salt marshes.

-Given the limitation of the wave direction to the northeastern directional sector, determined by the ERA5 hindcast data for the years 1979-2017, the wave attenuation measurement transect was aligned in the predominant incoming wave direction, i.e. northeast as shown in Fig. 2a.
-The transect featured a gently sloping foreshore with an average of 1:1500.
-The zonation patterns can be observed in Fig. 2b.
-Along this transect, eight measurement locations were selected to ensure maximum coverage of the area and representation of the variability within the fringe (Fig. 2a).
+Given the limitation of the wave direction to the north eastern directional sector, determined by the ERA 5 hindcast data for the years 1979 - 2017, the wave attenuation measurement transect was aligned in the predominant incoming wave direction, i.e. north east as shown in Fig. 2 A. The transect featured a gently sloping foreshore with an average of 1:1500.
+The zonation patterns can be observed in Fig. 2 B. Along this transect, eight measurement locations were selected to ensure maximum coverage of the area and representation of the variability within the fringe (Fig. 2 A).

-2.3 Data collection and processing
+2.3 Data Collection and Processing

-All instruments were deployed five times along transect MB.
-Deployments during the period 2019-2020 spanned 22-23 November, 24-29 November, 3-9 December, 12-17 December, 20-28 December and 1-11 January.
+All instruments were deployed five times along the transect MB.
+Deployments during the period 2019 - 2020 spanned: 22 - 23 November, 24 - 29 November, 3 - 9 December, 12 - 17 December, 20 - 28 December and 1 - 11 January.
 Within the mangroves, deployment coincided with the falling tide, while deployment on the mudflat was achieved during the rising tide.
 A description of all of the measurement stations is shown in Table 2.

-2.3.1 Bed level elevation survey
+2.32.3.1 Bed level elevation survey

-We mapped the topography of the collection site thoroughly using a combination of a Precision automatic level, echo sounder and theodolite.
-A permanent benchmark (PBM) was first established at the base of the earthen embankment by transferring a nearby benchmark (located at the pump station).
-A quadrant of 1000 m (parallel to the dyke) by 3500 m (extending offshore from the edge of the dyke) was established and subdivided using 11 transects spaced at 100 m within the mangroves, while along the mudflat a 100 m spacing was used.
+We mapped the topography of the collection site thoroughly using a combination of the Precision Automatic Level, echo sounder and a theodolite.
+A permanent bench mark (PBM) was first established at the base of the earthen embankment by transferring a nearby benchmark (located at the pump station).
+A quadrant of 1000 m (parallel to the dyke) by 3500 m (extending offshore from the edge of the dyke) was established and subdivided using 11 transects spaced at 100 m within the mangroves while along the mudflat a 100 m spacing was used.
 Along each transect, measurements were then taken every 10 m extending seaward.

 Within the mangroves, a combination of the automatic level and theodolite were used.
+The limited satellite coverage within the mangroves prevented the use of instruments such as the Differential GPS.
 The limited satellite coverage within the mangroves prevented the use of instruments such as the Differential GPS, and remote sensing techniques were not applied in this study (Proisy et al., 2009).
 Along the mudflat, the depths were attained using a single-beam echo sounder mounted on a small boat.
-These measurements were taken over the course of 4 d (days) to complete 10 of the 13
+These measurements were taken over the course of four days to complete ten of the thirteen transects along the mudflat.
+Due to the shallow water depths (1-5 m) the single beam echo sounder gives quite accurate results and offers significant cost saving over the multi-beam versions.
+Due to the shallow depths in the first 1000 m of the mudflat (maximum 0.6-1 m at HW), this area was inaccessible with the boat and the echosounder which required a 1 m immersion depth.
+Depths in this section; were then derived using the GEBCO bathymetry measurements for 2019 and 2020.